paularmstrong/onerepo/docs/src/content/docs/custom-commands.md

 ---
 title: Custom commands
+sort: 1
 ---

 # Custom commands

+At its core, **oneRepo** is a suite of commands built on top your repository's _workspace graph_.

 Every team, repo, and workspace has unique needs. oneRepo shines when it comes to doing what you need at the right time.